-After activation all the log messages25 generated by the AOS other than being logged via the standard TCS logging mechanism, will also be echoed to the MsgD in order to be merged with AOSup specific logs.
+After activation all the log messages28 generated by the AOS other than being logged via the standard TCS logging mechanism, is also echoed to the MsgD in order to be merged with AOSup specific logs.
 This will help in the maintenance of the system by allowing to easily correlate the relevant log messages.

-9.2.3 DbgLevel
+10.2.3 DbgLevel